Lombiq/Gulp-Extensions/Readme.md

 *vs-eslint-package.json* is copied into your solution directory to make [Visual Studio's built-in ESLint](https://docs.microsoft.com/en-us/visualstudio/ide/reference/options-text-editor-javascript-linting?view=vs-2019) work with this version of ESLint.

+If ESLint's or any ESLint plugin's version is updated in Gulp Extension's *package.json*, please update *vs-eslint-package.json* too.

 ## Contributing and support